 Cons

-This lure isn’t the easiest to fish, but when you troll, it makes it a bit easier.
-You have two options, you can either present this lure really quickly or slowly, but there aren’t any in-betweens.
-I recommend going slow by trolling so you can create a natural presentation.
-If you go too fast, you’ll make too much noise and scare the fish away.
+I recommend going slow by trolling along the shoreline so you can create a natural presentation.
+If you go too fast, you’ll make too much noise and end up spooking the fish.

 Specs